-If you make the case study as its own web page, you can also include a link to a branded PDF, which prospects can download during their research (or “buyer’s journey”).
+If you make the case study as its own web page, you can also include a link to a branded PDF, which prospects can download during their research.

-If the challenge you solved is particularly noteworthy, try pitching your case study to a trade publication.
-Publications within your industry are always looking for good application notes on how your company solved a challenge that many in the industry face.
+If the challenge you solved is particularly noteworthy, you can pitch your case study to a trade publication.
+Publications within your industry are always looking for good application notes on how companies solved a challenge that many in the industry face.
 Getting an article in a trade pub is a win-win for both you and your customer.

-Consider pulling out a customer quote and adding that to your site’s Testimonials page.
+You can also pull out a customer quote and add that to your site’s Testimonials page.

 Case Studies Do’s and Don’ts

-- Do: Have a freelancer writer interview your customer in order to keep your case study objective and reduce the risk of using in-house terminology.
+- Do: Have a freelancer writer interview your customer in order to keep your case study objective and reduce the risk of using in-house terminology (jargon).